-MLB and opioids: Eric Kay trial spilled secrets, but is this baseball’s next drug scandal?
+Trial spilled secrets of players’ abuse, but are opioids really MLB’s next drug scandal?

 Harvey, who was an all-star for the New York Mets before joining the Angels, acknowledged cocaine use throughout his career.
 When asked by a prosecutor whether it was common for players to use oxycodone and Tylenol, he answered, “Yes,” and he also testified to sharing his own drugs with Skaggs.

-Harvey said, in hindsight, he wished he had advised Skaggs to be careful.
+Harvey said that in hindsight he wished he had advised Skaggs to be careful.
 “In baseball, you do everything you can to stay on the field,” he said.
 “At the time I felt as a teammate I was just helping him get through whatever he needed to get through.”

 Harvey said he learned before the Angels’ road trip to Texas — where Skaggs died — that he was not going.
 Harvey said he felt “left out” and arranged for Kay to leave him an oxycodone pill in his locker.